What is a Large Yacht Charter?

 What is the Difference between a Superyacht and a Mega Yacht?

 Interpretations vary hugely – in America, people use the term ‘mega yacht’ instead of ‘superyacht’ – thus giving it the same meaning.

 Others believe that a mega yacht is a step above a superyacht in terms of the size, style, luxury and service offered by the yacht.
 We class a mega yacht as a yacht over 40 meters that offers guests the ultimate luxury retreat and includes several features perhaps not possible on smaller yachts, such as a spa, gym, several Jacuzzis, etc.

 As can be seen, these yachts are significantly larger, and have features such as gyms, spas, cinema rooms, multiple Jacuzzis and in many cases, a larger selection of tenders and toys.
-Several mega yachts also have a professional dive centres and RYA approved water sports centres, to ensure that guests are able to fully maximise the vast range of toys and activities offered on board the large yacht charter.
+Several mega yachts also have professional dive centres and RYA approved water sports centres.
+This to ensure that guests are able to fully maximise the vast range of toys and activities offered on board the large yacht charter.

 Why not contact the team at 212 Yachts today to find out more?
 Check out the contact form down below!